Applications for 2024 ReGame-XR are now closed

 The NeuroDiversity in Tech Internship began in 2018 at the University of California, San Diego, and has been growing stronger than ever.

-We are happy to announce that we will be hosting a second site at Northeastern University to continue to support our community, now collaborating with MassDigi’s Summer Innovation Program!
+We are happy to announce Northeastern University as a second site to continue to support our community, now collaborating with MassDigi’s Summer Innovation Program!

 Watch the video on the left to learn more about our internship.

 Autism spectrum disorders (ASDs) affect 1 out of 59 individuals, cost $137 billion per year in the U.S., and result in a staggering unemployment rate for adults who have the skills to contribute substantially to the technology workforce.

 Over the course of 9 weeks (June 20 through August 18), our interns work in teams as programmers, project managers, artists, and designers with the aid of a peer coach to develop a research-based video game.
 They will develop their game from concept to production by fostering a stakeholder relationship with researchers.
 At the end of the program, interns present their achievements to the community, including industry partners and advocates, during a showcase event.

 Our goal is to provide comprehensive workplace training in a supportive environment to enable individuals to thrive in tech occupations.

 Each year we engage a group of individuals who are underrepresented in the tech workforce–individuals with developmental disorders, specifically autism spectrum disorders.
 This includes those who are either preparing to enroll, are currently enrolled, have graduated from 2- to 4-year college or post-secondary training school, or are otherwise seeking employment.

 - A strong interest in video game design or development applied to educational or research setting

 - A longstanding personal understanding of autism spectrum disorders or living with neurodiverse conditions.